Prosecutors: Owner of shuttered organic dairy ran $60M fraud

 The dairy filed for bankruptcy in December.

+The scheme was especially insidious because Riehl, who also did accounting work for fellow church members, presented himself as a trusted member of the Mennonite community, McSwain said.

+His victims “wanted a safe and secure investment that operated within their community and in a manner consistent with their religious principles,” he said.
+“These investors were looking for honesty, and they were looking for integrity, and they were looking for these qualities from someone who was one of their own.”

-Riehl and the other defendants have been excommunicated by the Mennonite church, The Washington Post reported last month.
+Riehl and the other defendants have been excommunicated from the church, The Washington Post reported last month.